GMC-Modding-Team/Community-Mod-Compilation-redux/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here. give me an idea of what you want.
-You can add more section/category/titles with two ** at the start and end
+You can add more section/category/titles with two ** at the start and end.